marcellovictorino/marcellovictorino.github.io/_posts/2019-03-27-Inference-Confidence-Interval-Hypothesis-Testing.md

 > **Interpretation:**
 With such a high p-value (0.94), we **Fail to Reject** the Null Hypotheses.
 Suggesting the average height of coffee drinkers is equal or lesser than 175 cm.

-It looks like the statistic of interest (sample mean) does come from a Normal Distribution centered around 175 and with the Standard Deviation from the Sampling Distribution.
+It looks like the statistic of interest (sample mean) does come from a Normal Distribution centered around 175 (closest value to the Null) and with the Standard Deviation from the Sampling Distribution.

 <br>
 ## Example 2